Transfer Scholarship Opportunities

 PTK or NSCS Add-On Scholarship

-Southwestern provides additional scholarship support for Phi Theta Kappa and National Society of Collegiate Scholars membership.
+Southwestern provides additional scholarship support for Phi Theta Kappa or National Society of Collegiate Scholars membership.
 This scholarship is awarded annually and can only be added to the Finch Scholarship:

-- $5,000 – Phi Theta Kappa and National Society of Collegiate Scholars membership
+- $5,000 – Phi Theta Kappa or National Society of Collegiate Scholars membership